paytaca/cashscript-workshop/quasar-apps/password-vault-ui/README.md

-# BCH Faucet App (faucet)
+# Password Vault App

-A simple app to demonstrate how the BCH Faucet works
+A simple app to demonstrate cashscript smart contracts

 ## Install the dependencies